 Colleges and Universities, also known as ‘Higher Education’, (I’ll just call them Colleges, here) form a large and stable group of institutional customers that buy, like, LOTS of products and services.
 It’s a sector many types of companies should consider targeting.

-So; the difference between Colleges and Universities?
+So, the difference between Colleges and Universities?
 Glad you asked; colleges are smaller, offering four-year undergraduate degrees and two-year associate degrees.
-Universities are larger and offer a wider variety of classes and degrees, including masters and PhDs.
+Universities are larger and offer a wider variety of classes and degrees, including Masters degrees and PhDs.

 The Market Size of U.S. Colleges